Bioconductor/BBS/Doc/Prepare-MacOSX-Parallels-HOWTO.md

     prlctl set celaya2 --autostart start-host --pause-idle off --on-window-close keep-running

-Prioritize Guest over Host?

-    prlctl set celays2 --faster-vm on

 This command is run from a terminal window inside the VM:

-Prevent the Host from sleeping and enable auto-restart:
+Prevent the Guest from sleeping and enable auto-restart:

     sudo pmset -a displaysleep 0 disksleep 0 sleep 0 autorestart 1